 Nova Scotia, B.C. & Ontario posters.

 Ultimately, I finished the script, but when the play was first produced in 2000, I quickly discovered that more revisions were needed.
 The dialogue had to be further simplified and many more cuts were made.
 As the director and I whittled the script down until only essential material remained, the play become more streamlined.
 In hindsight, I would probably have cut even more from the script.
-However, the play does seem to work, and has had seven productions in various parts of Canada, so it has certainly done well.
+However, the play does seem to work, and has had many productions in various parts of Canada, plus one in the United States, so it has certainly done well.

 Dwayne Campbell, director of the first production.